How to Become a Travel Writer (& Get Paid For It)

 2. Get feedback on your writing

-When I first started reaching out to prospective clients, it never occured to me to get feedback.
+When I first started reaching out to prospective clients, it never occurred to me to get feedback.
 As someone who’s been writing for my entire career, I should have known better.
 But, alas, I didn’t.

 I wish I did.